History of Apple Inc.: Macintosh and the "1984" commercial

 On January 24, 1984, the Macintosh went on sale with a retail price of $2,495.
 It came bundled with two applications designed to show off its interface: MacWrite and MacPaint.
 On the same day, an emotional Jobs introduced the computer to a wildly enthusiastic audience at Apple's annual shareholders meeting held in the Flint Auditorium; Macintosh engineer Andy Hertzfeld described the scene as "pandemonium".
-Jobs had directed the development of the Macintosh since 1981, when he took over the project from early Apple employee Jef Raskin, who conceived the computer, and Wozniak, who led the initial design and development with Raskin but was on leave during this time due to an airplane crash earlier that year, making it easier for Jobs to take over the program.
-The Macintosh was based on The Lisa (and Xerox PARC's mouse-driven graphical user interface), and it was widely acclaimed by the media with strong initial sales supporting it.
+The Macintosh was widely acclaimed by the media with strong initial sales supporting it.
 However, the slow processing speed and limited software led to a rapid sales decline in the second half of 1984.

 The Macintosh was too radical for some, who labeled it a mere "toy".
 Because the machine was entirely designed around the GUI, existing text-mode and command-driven applications had to be redesigned and the programming code rewritten; this was a challenging undertaking that many software developers shied away from, and resulted in an initial lack of software for the new system.
-In April 1984 Microsoft's MultiPlan migrated over from MS-DOS, followed by Microsoft Word in January 1985.
+In April 1984 Microsoft's Multiplan migrated over from MS-DOS, followed by Microsoft Word in January 1985; in return for Microsoft's commitment to Macintosh, Apple agreed to not provide software development kits and prototype computers to companies with applications competing with Microsoft's.
 In 1985, Lotus Software introduced Lotus Jazz after the success of Lotus 1-2-3 for the IBM PC, although it was largely a flop.
 Apple introduced Macintosh Office the same year with the lemmings ad, infamous for insulting potential customers.
 It was not successful.